RayBlast Games

 garbageAcceptRules

-Array of rules that are ran after the attack pushes garbage onto a board's garbage meter.
+Ran after an attack pushes garbage onto a board's garbage meter.

 Context: